hectorLop/hectorlop.com/content/blog/sagemaker_build_docker.md

 docker run <image> train
 ```

-This means that the Docker image should have an executable file in it that is
+This means that the Docker image should have an executable file called `train`.
-called `train`.
 That will be our training script.
-Besides, the training
-data must be stored into a S3 bucket, so SageMaker can downloads it.
+Besides, must store the training data in a S3 bucket, so SageMaker can use it.

-SageMaker uses the following project structure:
+SageMaker uses the following file system structure:
 ```
 /opt/ml
 ├── code